ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Collection Job Finalization {#collect-finalization}

-Once the collector has received a collection job from the leader, it can decrypt the aggregate shares and produce an aggregate result.
-The collector decrypts each aggregate share as described in {{aggregate-share-encrypt}}.
-If the collector successfully decrypts all aggregate shares, the collector then unshards the aggregate shares into an aggregate result using the VDAF's `agg_shares_to_result` algorithm.
+Once the Collector has received a collection job from the leader, it can decrypt the aggregate shares and produce an aggregate result.
+The Collector decrypts each aggregate share as described in {{aggregate-share-encrypt}}.
+Once the Collector successfully decrypts all aggregate shares, it unshards the aggregate shares into an aggregate result using the VDAF's `agg_shares_to_result` algorithm.
 In particular, let `agg_shares` denote the ordered sequence of aggregator shares, ordered by aggregator index, let `report_count` denote the report count sent by the Leader, and let `agg_param` be the opaque aggregation parameter.
-The final aggregate result is computed as
+The final aggregate result is computed as follows:
-follows:

 ~~~
 agg_result = VDAF.agg_shares_to_result(agg_param,